He Toki Electrical Trades Training

 Course Content

-- Electrical Workplace Practices (Safety, hazard management, first aid, professionalism)
+- Electrical Workplace Practices: Health, safety, first aid, professionalism

-- Protection, Plans and Circuits (Power-switching circuit design, electrical drawings, lighting systems)
+- Protection, Plans and Circuits: Circuit design, construction, lighting systems, electrical drawings

-- Electrical Installations (Cable/wiring systems, including damp situations)
+- Electrical Installations: Cable and wiring systems, including in damp locations

-- Final Capstone Test (Comprehensive exam of theory and practice)
+- Final Capstone Test: Demonstration of knowledge and skills

 What you need to know first

-NCEA Level 1 with Mathematics and English or equivalent knowledge/skills
+NCEA Level 1 with Mathematics and English, or equivalent knowledge and skills

-Alternative: Aged 20+ with evidence of aptitude or work/life experience
+Special admission for 20+ with evidence of aptitude or appropriate work/life experience

 What sort of industry will this job lead to